Web Analytics

 Jamaica Elopement Photography

 An elopement in Jamaica is a declaration — quiet, intentional, and entirely your own.
-The island offers extraordinary variety for intimate ceremonies: the Negril cliffs at golden hour, the Blue Lagoon at dawn, a private beach cove at Frenchman's Cove, a waterfall deep in the Portland rainforest.
+The island offers extraordinary variety for intimate ceremonies: the Negril cliffs at golden hour, the Blue Lagoon at dawn, a private beach cove at Frenchman's Cove, a waterfall deep in the Portland rainforest, or the dark sand coves of Treasure Beach on the south coast.
 Michael Saab Photography offers dedicated elopement packages covering legal ceremonies, symbolic ceremonies, vow renewals, and adventure elopements island-wide.
 The elopement guide covers every major location across Negril, Montego Bay, Ocho Rios, Port Antonio, and the south coast — including some locations most visitors never find.

 Read the Jamaica elopement photography guide